ofelcan164/API/sections/uploads.md

 }
 ```

-This will return `201 Created` if successful, as well as a json representation of the upload job:
+This will return `201 Created` if successful, as well as a json representation of the upload job

 ```json
 {